148 Peace Gardens Around the World

 April 17, 2005 - International Peace Garden, Nicosia (Cyprus).
 One of many International Peace Gardens in different countries.
 Presented to Nicosia by Athens (Greece).

-May 4, 2005 - Peace Garden, York St. John University, Lord Mayor's Walk, York (England).
+May 4, 2005 - Peace Garden, York St. John University (YSJ), Lord Mayor's Walk, York (England).
 "The Japanese-style Peace Garden is a special haven & contains the 'Hiroshima' tree.
 The entrance gate is next to Chaplaincy."
 "Contains the Hiroshima Peace Tree which was grown from the seed of a tree which survived the Hiroshima bombing."
-Image shows Yukari Ino & Aya Tarutani with origami peace cranes in the Peace Garden."
-One of 13 sites on the MAW Peace Map of the British Isles as of January 2009.
+One of 13 sites on the MAW Peace Map of the British Isles as of January 2009. /// Left image shows Yukari Ino & Aya Tarutani with origami peace cranes in the Peace Garden."
+Right image shows the Hiroshima Tree in 2015.
+It was obtained in 2005 by Hisashi Nakamura (expert on Japanese constitution).
+He also changed the name of the garden from Chapel Garden to Peace Garden against the strong protest from some Christians at YSJ.

 June 11, 2005 - Peace Garden, Amaru Shakur Center for the Arts (TASCA), Tupac Amaru Shakur Foundation (TASF), 5616 Memorial Drive, Stone Mountain, Georgia (USA).
 "Peace trail, Tupac bronze statue that rises from a Gothic Cross Water Fountain, Maze of (with a Water fountain Centerpiece, Bricks Memorial, Peace Pavilions & Youth Gardens." /// Tupac Amaru Shakur [1971-1996] dealt with great obstacles such as homelessness, hunger, & pain, amongst other situations before his murder at the age of 25.
 He formally trained at the 127th Street Ensemble & Baltimore School for the Arts.
 Tupac was cast in several feature films & recorded several chart topping albums.
 He released the first ever double hip-hop CD.
 Today, he is still the second highest selling Hip-Hop artist of all time."
 Date? - Statue of Tupac Shakur, Herford (Germany).